acidbubbles/vam-embody/README.md

 Improved POV handling so that possession actually feels right.

+## Why

+The issue is that currently, the possession mode in VaM places the camera in _front_ of the head.
+That feels like your body is weirdly offset behind you, or like you're floating in front of someone's body.

+We want the camera to be exactly where the eyes are.
+The only solution right now involves increasing the minimum clipping distance, which creates it's own problems.
+This plugin solves all of this:

+- See the model's hairs in front of your eyes as you move the head around
+- Avoid seeing eyeballs and eyelashes when you move your head too fast
+- Use possession with scaled models without seeing the "possessor" white spheres
+- When you look down while your body is tilted backwards (e.g. sitting on a chair), your chest won't be clipped; same thing if you move your fingers near your face
+- If you touch your lips or your face, you can have them match so that physical contact matches what you see
+- Keep your settings as part of your scenes so you don't have to set them every time

 ## How to use

 Add the `ImprovedPoV.cs` plugin to the Person you want to possess.
 Then, add the `ImprovedPoVMirrorReflection` on all mirrors you have in your scene.